MouseBiteLabs/Game-Boy-MBC5-Multicart/README.md

 After you assemble your game, you should measure the current out of the battery.
 But first, you should program it with the GBxCart, or if you programmed the EEPROM separately, put it into a Game Boy and cycle power once.
 Then, flip the PCB upside down on a non-conductive surface (not your leg), and set your multimeter in DC millivolts (or volts).
 Put the positive probe on TP3 and the negative probe on TP2.
 If you used a 10kΩ for R1, as indicated in the BOM, you should read a voltage in the single or tens of millivolts.
 If you have something much higher, especially voltages above 100mV, then you likely have an issue or short circuit on the board somewhere.

+**Note: You need to power up the game at least once before battery currents will make sense - the battery management ICs can start up in an unknown state before applying main power to the board.**

+To estimate battery life, see <a href="https://github.com/MouseBiteLabs/Game-Boy-MBC5-Cartridge/tree/main/Technical#estimating-battery-life">this section in the MBC5 Technical Design Document</a>, or for more in-depth analysis, <a href="https://hackaday.io/project/11864-tritiled/log/72554-determining-maximum-runtime-176-to-202-years-cr2032">this Hackaday post</a>.

 ### Battery Size Considerations

 The coin cells commonly used on Game Boy carts in order of increasing size are CR2016, CR2025, and CR2032.
 The CR2032 is the thickest, but yields the longest battery life.